-- a.
-The Test of English as a Foreign Language (TOEFL).
-The minimum acceptable score for admission is 500 for paper-based testing (including the Auburn or AUM Institutional TOEFL) or 61 for Internet-based testing.
-The TOEFL results should be sent directly to the International Admissions Officer by the testing agency and must not be more than 2 years old. - b.
-The International English Language Testing System (IETLS).
-The minimum acceptable score for admission is 5.0.
-IETLS results should be sent directly to the International Admissions Officer by the testing agency and must not be more than 2 years old. - c.
-Michigan English Language Assessment Battery (MELAB).
-The minimum acceptable score for admission is 69.
-MELAB results should be sent directly to the International Admissions Officer by the testing agency and must not be more than 2 years old. - d.
-The Scholastic Aptitude Test (SAT).
-The minimum acceptable score for admission is a composite score of 860 (Critical Reading and Mathematics only) with a minimum sub-score of 450 on the Critical Reading section. - e.
-The American College Testing Program (ACT).
-The minimum acceptable score for admission is a composite score of 18 with a minimum sub-score of 18 on the English section. - f.
+- of 18 on the English section. - f.
 Completion of an Auburn University at Montgomery English as a Second Language (ESL) program along with certification by the director of the ESL program that the student has achieved sufficient English proficiency for college level academic courses. - g.
-Completion of ELS Language Centers' Level 112 Intensive English Program. - Special International Student Admissions Committee: h.
-When an applicant does not meet the established AUM admissions criteria (including but not limited to test scores reflecting English language proficiency) for a first-year, transfer, or graduate student but has demonstrated potential for successful college work, the international admissions officer may refer him/her to the Special International Student Admissions Committee.
+Certificate of Completion of ELS Language Centers' Level 112 Intensive English Program. - h.
+Special International Student Admissions Committee: When an applicant does not meet the established AUM admissions criteria (including but not limited to test scores reflecting English language proficiency) for a first-year, transfer, or graduate student but has demonstrated potential for successful college work, the international admissions officer may refer him/her to the Special International Student Admissions Committee.
 This group is comprised of educators with extensive experience with international students and will include a faculty representative from the student's prospective school of study.
 The committee's primary charge is to evaluate the applicant's potential for success at AUM, based on his/her current command of the English language and other factors important to student success.
 In order to make a recommendation, the group reviews and thoroughly discusses each applicant's test scores, classroom accomplishments and interview performance.
 All applicants in this category must interview with the Special International Student Admissions Committee, which may recommend full university admission to the International Admissions Officer.
 (NOTE: Any student who does not take the SAT or ACT will be required to take the AUM mathematics placement test.
 Any student who does take the SAT or ACT but does not score at least 510 on the SAT Mathematics section or 20 on the ACT Mathematics section will be required to take the AUM mathematics placement test upon arrival on campus.)